What is the best philosophy of education for educational equity?

 Hoffman's prior book Visual Intelligence covers similar territory but in more technical terms.

-The most important point made by these authors is that reality is hidden.
+The most important point made by all of these authors is that reality is hidden.

 It is not at all obvious to our senses that the earth is spherical, that living things are all made of cells, or that the colors we perceive in the world are mostly generated by our minds.

-Realism, therefore, requires a system of self-correcting social proof in order to overcome both the inherent hiddenness of reality and the various bias and heuristics that tend to make individual thought processes potentially deceptive and group actions potentially self-defeating in the long run.
+Realism, therefore, requires a system of self-correcting social proof in order to overcome both the inherent hiddenness of reality and the various bias and heuristics that tend to make individual thought processes potentially deceptive and make, over the long run, group actions potentially self-defeating.

 According to Hoffman, “Science is not a theory of reality, but a method of inquiry.